lordzohar/Finacle-TTUM-maker/README.md

 # Finacle-TTUM-maker
-This is a repository for building TTUM via python code check the format below to make sure it is build on TTUM V3 - Finacle - Transfer Transaction Upload Maintainence
+This is a repository for building TTUM via python2.7+ code check the format below to make sure it is build on TTUM V3 - Finacle - Transfer Transaction Upload Maintainence

 ### Steps for building TTUM and uploading in Finacle.